simondlevy/MulticopterSim/README.md

 main thread, UE4's <b>Tick()</b> method queries the flight manager for the current vehicle pose (location, rotation) and displays the vehicle and its environment kinematically at the 60-120Hz frame rate of the game engine.
-In a similar manner, the threaded [Camera](https://github.com/simondlevy/MulticopterSim/blob/master/Source/MainModule/Camera.hpp) class can be used to process the images collected by a simulated gimbal-mounted camera on the vehicle, using OpenCV.
-An abstract C++ [TargetController](https://github.com/simondlevy/MulticopterSim/blob/master/Source/MainModule/target/TargetController.hpp) class supports modeling interaction with other moving objects having their own dynamics; for example, in a predator/prey scenario.
+In a similar manner, the [Camera](https://github.com/simondlevy/MulticopterSim/blob/master/Source/MainModule/Camera.hpp) class can be used to process the images collected by a simulated gimbal-mounted camera on the vehicle, using OpenCV.
+An abstract, threaded C++ [TargetController](https://github.com/simondlevy/MulticopterSim/blob/master/Source/MainModule/target/TargetController.hpp) class supports modeling interaction with other moving objects having their own dynamics; for example, in a predator/prey scenario.